 After you introduce two diametrically-opposed organisations, your players will think of one as “the good guys” and the other as “the bad guys”, giving you an excellent opportunity to keep things fresh by subverting their expectations.
 In their next adventure, have “the good guys” send them on a mission against a different organisation that’s equally good, but at the opposite end of the left-right axis.
 Alternatively, have them attacked by a new faction that’s as bad as “the bad guys”, but from the same end of the left-right axis as “the good guys”.
 Either way, the goal is to stop players from being able to simplify moral decisions into a simple good/bad binary, and encourage them to think about the in-world consequences of their actions, increasing their immersion and investment.

 If any of the party actually change their alignment during play, that can have massive consequences.
 What happens to all the alliances they’ve worked hard to create, when their alignment shifts?
-They may find themselves alongside the enemies they once fought, their former friends may turn against them, or maybe they’ll be able to convert their friends, tearing apart the organisations they were part of?
+Friends become enemies and enemies can become friends, or maybe they’ll be able to change their friends’ minds and bring them along, tearing apart the organisations they were part of?
+Will a new organisation form to fill the gap, or will the rest of its members join the organisations that repreesnt other adjacent alignments?

 Instead, I’m proposing that alignment should be something that players might not ever notice, that only really exists inside the game master’s notes.
 The game master might have opinions about a character’s alignment, and might even ask the player how their character feels about particular characters or events in the game world, but the player never has to sit down and choose an alignment from a list.
 It’s just a summary of how the character has behaved so far, and expected others to behave, to help you find scenarios that will morally challenge that character.